TadghW/TadghW/README.md

-I'm an enthusiastic and driven software engineer who taught themselves software development as a teenage and recently graduated with honours from the University of Galways Software Design and Development Higher Diploma.
+I'm an enthusiastic and driven software engineer who taught themselves software development as a teenager and recently graduated with honours from the University of Galways Software Design and Development Higher Diploma.

 Most of my experience is with Python, Java and JavaScript, but I have plenty of experience with C#, some with Rust and Go, and a bit with Assembly too!